 By Steve Moran

 Greystone is a bakery that was founded in Yonkers, New York, by Bernie Glassman who pioneered the concept of Open Hiring.
-It is insane and files in the face of the idea that companies should use high tech screening tools to find those people who are the right fit for open positions.
+It is insane and flies in the face of the idea that companies should use high-tech screening tools to find those people who are the right fit for open positions.

 More details to follow, but the essence of what they do is to hire on a first-come, first-serve basis.
 An applicant applies and they go on a list, when they hit the top of the list, they are hired.
 No background check, no drug testing, no application, no interviews, no resume, and no references . . . nothing.

 You might think this sounds like insanity, but it’s not.
 Here are some numbers:

 In similar manufacturing and production companies turnover ranges from 30%-70%.
 At Greyston Bakery it is right at 12%.

 Because they don’t use a typical hiring process, they spend no money on testing and background checks, which saves them money they use to pay higher wages.

 I recognize that hiring anyone to work in a senior living community is far different from hiring folks to work in a bakery.
 Lives are at stake and the risks are more immediate.
 In many states, it would not work exactly.
 But as a concept, it is a pretty cool idea and it has some serious merit when it comes to senior living: